johnjago/nomoreads.org/content/about.md

 - We will respect the privacy of our users.
 We won’t promote behaviors that teach our users to give away their personal information.
 We will always inform our users clearly about the privacy connotations of using our services, systems and applications.

 - We won’t disguise promoted content as legitimate content into our applications, digital services or websites.

-- We will promote behaviors that enrich people’s lives, helping them share and acquire knowledge without being subject to advertisements.